stripe-contrib/stripe-cli/README.md

       stripe cards help [COMMAND]           # Describe subcommands or one specific subcommand stripe cards list --owner=OWNER       # List cards for OWNER (customer or recipient)

+#### Create

+    Usage:
+      stripe card create --customer, --recipient, --owner=OWNER

+    Options:
+          [--token | --card=CARD]                     # credit card Token or ID.
+May also be created interactively.
+          [--number | --card-number=CARD_NUMBER]
+          [--exp-month | --card-exp-month=EXP_MONTH]  # Two digit expiration month of card [--exp-year | --card-exp-year=EXP_YEAR]     # Four digit expiration year of card [--cvc | --card-cvc=CARD_CVC]               # Three or four digit security code located on the back of card [--name | --card-name=CARD_NAME]            # Cardholder's full name as displayed on card --customer, --recipient, --owner=OWNER      # id of customer or recipient receiving new card

+#### Delete

+    Usage:
+      stripe card delete ID --owner=OWNER

+    Options:
+          --owner=OWNER       # id of customer or recipient to search within

+#### Find

+    Usage:
+      stripe card find ID --owner=OWNER

+    Options:
+          --owner=OWNER       # id of customer or recipient to search within

+#### List

+    Usage:
+      stripe cards list --owner=OWNER

+    Options:
+          [--starting-after=STARTING_AFTER]  # The ID of the last object in the previous paged result set.
+For cursor-based pagination.
+          [--ending-before=ENDING_BEFORE]    # The ID of the first object in the previous paged result set, when paging backwards through the list.
+          [--limit=LIMIT]                    # a limit on the number of resources returned, between 1 and 100 [--offset=OFFSET]                  # the starting index to be used, relative to the entire list [--count=COUNT]                    # depricated: use limit
+          --owner=OWNER                      # id of customer or recipient to search within

 ### Customers

     Commands: